Jane Banta, PATH Intl. Certified Registered Instructor

 Louisa Bartok, Marketing & Communications Manager

-Louisa leads the marketing and community outreach efforts for the organization while also acting as backup for the volunteer coordinator and assisting with special events and fundraising efforts.
+Louisa leads the marketing and community outreach efforts for the organization and assists with special events and fundraising efforts.
 She brings to Mane Stream extensive expertise in non-profit administration, focused mainly in the areas of volunteer coordinator, marketing, and development.

-Kelly Champion Tambasco, PATH Registered Instructor, Camp Activity Specialist, and Barn Assistant
+Kelly Champion Tambasco, PATH Intl.
+Certified Registered Instructor, Camp Activity Specialist, Barn Assistant

-Jen Dermody, Equine Manager, Head Instructor and Event Coordinator
+Jen Dermody, Equine Manager, Head Instructor, Event Coordinator

 Jen spends her free time riding her own horse, helping friends at shows and spending time with friends and family.
 She has had success showing in the Adult Hunters, Adult Equitation, and Amateur Owner Hunters.